mayuresh/openfda-prototype/README.md

 ### User Experince Design
 One of our experienced Team member analysed the end to end requirements, and proposed an high level flow of the Application.
 This was followed by quick picture based mockups and finally a working mockup in HTML5.
 Our overall design was inspired by industry UI Conventions by Twitter BootStrap and Zurb Foundation.

-One of the key requirements which was note was to ensure the UI is responsive and excessive by any Modern Smartphone browsers.
+One of the key requirements was to ensure the UI is responsive and accessible by any Modern Smartphone browsers and we think it meets the requirements

 ### Technical Design